pitt-sci-cmpinf0010/Command-Line/README.md

      * use your Pitt email to create an account
      * name your account something you don't mind sharing with future employers
  * Don't forget to email-verify your account and/or set up 2 factor authentication (if you want).
+ * Submit the URL for your profile on Canvas
  * You're done!